ahmadnassri/docs-engineering-matrix/tech.md

 ### Code Reviews

-#### Junior
+#### Engineer 1

-> Learning to create reasonable sized PRs with the description of changes and testing conducted.
-Can read through PRs and provides respectful comments in PRs.
-May need help breaking down PRs and iterating from PR suggestions.
+- Consistently creates reasonable sized pull requests that contain description of changes and testing conducted.

-#### Intermediate

-> Consistently creates reasonable sized PRs that contain description of changes and testing conducted.
-Consistently provides and responds constructively and respectfully in comments in PRs.
-Often provides meaningful suggestions in PRs.
+- Consistently responds constructively and respectfully in comments in pull requests.

+##### Examples

+- Knows when and how to make use of git rebase
+- Capable of resolving merge conflicts in a feature branch

 #### Senior